-- a.
-"Insects in Kansas" book Orthoptera, Hemiptera, Homoptera, Coleoptera, Hymenoptera, and/or Diptera or - b.
-"Insects in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera On a piece of paper: list what you did to improve your collection during the current year.
-Members can exhibit in this class a maximum of 3 years.
-A 4-H'er may move up if they receive a purple ribbon.
+a.
+"Insects in Kansas" book - Orthoptera, Hemiptera, Homoptera, Coleoptera, Hymenoptera, and/or Diptera or b.
+"Insects in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net - Taxonomy-Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera Members can exhibit in this class a maximum of 3 years.
+A 4-H member must move up if they receive a purple ribbon.